Update: October 19, 2020

 I’ve found that my customers really appreciate the honesty and the fact that they didn’t have to replace an entire zipper (which is much more costly than replacing the slide).
 I find they’ll come back to you in the future for other alterations and they’ll recommend you to others.
 Win-win!

 But, let’s say that the customer really does need a new zipper.
-Maybe the zipper is missing a few teeth or the zipper tape is worn out, or it just doesn’t zip.
+Maybe the zipper is missing a few teeth or the zipper tape is worn out, or it just doesn’t zip and they’ve tried everything.

-Rule #1…always, always, have the customer go and buy the replacement zipper for you and bring it to you.
+Rule #1…always, always, have the customer buy the replacement zipper for you and bring it to you.

 There are two reasons: